Last Updated: January 6, 2025

 Setting a Deadline: You can set a deadline on a task by entering a date in the task's "Deadline" field.
 When a deadline is set, a small green arrow will appear on the Gantt chart on the specified date as a visual reminder.

 Tracking and Alerts: Deadlines help monitor task progress.
-If a task misses its deadline, Microsoft Project displays a warning as an icon or message.
-This allows project managers to identify potential delays early and make necessary adjustments to the schedule.
+Microsoft Project displays a warning as an icon or message if a task misses its deadline.
+This allows project managers to identify delays early and adjust the schedule accordingly.

 Flexibility: Deadlines are less rigid than constraints.
 While constraints dictate when a task can or must start or finish, deadlines provide a target date without influencing the task's actual scheduling.
 This allows for more flexibility in planning and adjusting tasks while keeping an eye on critical dates.